Ariocarpus agavoides (Castan.) E.F.Anderson

 Tamaulipas Living Rock Cactus, Magueyito

-Ariocarpus agavoides is a small rosette-shaped cactus with short, stiff, dark green tubercles.
-The stem is greenish-brown, subglobose, somewhat flattened, up to 2.4 inches (6 cm) long, and up to 3.2 (8 cm) in diameter.
+Ariocarpus agavoides is a small cactus with a greenish-brown rosette-shaped stem with divergent, often flaccid tubercles.
+The stem is subglobose, somewhat flattened, up to 2.4 inches (6 cm) long, and up to 3.2 (8 cm) in diameter.
 The rest of the plant is rootstock growing underground.
-The divergent, flaccid tubercles are flattened adaxially.
-The areoles at the tips of the tubercles are up to 0.5 inches (1.2 cm) long.
-Some individuals lack spines, while others have whitish spines up to 0.4 inches (1 cm) long.
-Mature plants, 5 to 8 years of age, begin to produce magenta flowers that are up to 1.6 inches (4 cm) in diameter and up to 2 inches (5 cm) long.
-Fruits are reddish, globose, and up to 1 inch (2.5 cm) in diameter.
+Tubercles are acute at the apices, flattened adaxially, not strongly incurved, up to 2.8 inches (7 cm) long, and up to 0.4 inches (1 cm) wide.
+The wooly areoles are round, up to 0.2 inches (0.5 cm) in diameter and 0.5 inches (1.2 cm) from the tips of the tubercles.
+Spines are usually absent or rarely two.
+They are whitish and up to 0.4 inches (1 cm) long.
+Flowers are magenta colored, up to 2 inches (5 cm) long and up to 1.6 inches (4 cm) in diameter, and appear in fall on mature plants, 5 to 8 years of age.
+Fruits are pinkish-red to reddish-purple, globose, and up to 1 inch (2.5 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).